lualtek/lualtek-rakrui/README.md

 # LualtekRAKRUI Arduino Library

-The LualtekRAKRUI library is an opinionated wrapper around the RUI3 API by RAKWireless.
+The LualtekRAKRUI Arduino library is an opinionated wrapper around the RUI3 API by RAKWireless.
 It simplifies the usage of the RAK RUI3 LoRa module in Arduino projects, providing a convenient interface for configuring and interacting with the module.

 For more information about the RUI3 API, refer to the [RUI3 Documentation](https://docs.rakwireless.com/RUI3/#overview).